 The needle you use for the injection itself will depend on the route of administration:

-Drawing up needles on the other hand are blunter, and some in fact have a filter to ensure there are no unwanted residues.
+Drawing up needles on the other hand are blunter (lower gauge).
+Some drawing up needles have a filter to ensure there are no unwanted residues.

-Wash hands again and wear non-sterile gloves.
-Use an 18 gauge needle to draw up medication into a syringe using aseptic non-touch technique.
+Put on non-sterile gloves.
+Use a ≤18G needle to draw up medication into a syringe using aseptic non-touch technique.

-Cover the drawing up needle with a cap and proceed to remove and dispose of it directly into a sharps bin.
+Remove the drawing up needle and dispose of it directly into a sharps bin.
 Remove any air in the syringe.
 Seal the syringe with a fresh, capped drawing up needle.
 This helps maintain sterility.

 Put the prepared medication in to a tray.
-Remove your gloves and wash hands.
+Replace your non-sterile gloves.

-A smaller, 22 gauge needle may be used for medication in glass ampoules or when drawing up through rubber bungs.
+A smaller, 21G needle may be used for medication in glass ampoules or when drawing up through rubber bungs.

 Some drugs may need mixing/diluting.
 Check with the manufacturer guidelines.